-If you’re lucky enough to have an Exx-Series, T-Series, or A320 Tempscreen camera, you have the added advantage of FLIR Screen-EST™ Mode, a built-in screening mode for elevated skin temperatures.
+If you’re lucky enough to have a Exx-Series, T-Series, or A320 Tempscreen camera produced before 2021, you have the added advantage of FLIR Screen-EST™ Mode, a built-in screening mode for elevated skin temperatures.
 This mode is activated from the menu system and runs live on the camera monitor (Exx- or T-Series) or on a computer (A320 Tempscreen).

 In screening mode, you can sample skin temperature data from people at the testing location to set a Sampled Average Temperature.
 Each person is then screened individually and their measured temperature is compared against the average.
 This helps ensure the measurements account for environmental factors such as air conditioning, outdoor temperatures, and time of day.

 FLIR offers plenty of tips for setting up screening mode on your camera at